LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: RELATED WORK

 \paragraph{Deformable Object Registration} Surface-to-point-cloud registration is the process of aligning a surface mesh with a point cloud, commonly through rotations and translations.
 An optimal solution is found when the points in the point cloud are as close as possible to the mesh surface after registration.
 For rigid objects, methods such as \gls{icp}~\cite{besl1992method} and its derivatives are effective.
 However, there are many applications, such as medical tasks, where the registration target is deformable.
 A rigid registration approach will result in increasingly worse results as the amount of deformation increases.
 Deformable registration methods, in addition to rotations and translations, deform the surface mesh to better fit the point cloud observation.
 For example, this can be done by estimating an additional deformation field~\cite{pfeiffer2019learning, pfeiffer2020non}.
 This deformation field applies forces or translations to the vertices of the surface mesh to deform it.

 Jia et al.~\cite{Jia_Kyan_2021} use neural occupancy functions to improve registration of human liver models.
 Instead of directly registering a preoperative surface mesh to the intraoperatively observed point cloud, they use the neural occupancy function conditioned on the point cloud as the registration target.
 Their neural occupancy function provides gradients for each point in 3D space, and this gradient field is used to deform the mesh for registration.
-Although their approach outperforms rigid registration methods, it is only viable for small deformations, as it requires rigid registration for initialization.
-Initial rigid registration has inevitable ambiguities under strong deformations.
-The dependency on an initial registration is common for optimization-based registration approaches, and often limits them to small deformations~\cite{deng2022survey}.
+Although their approach outperforms rigid registration methods, it is only viable for small deformations, as it requires a rigid alignment for initialization.
+Initial rigid alignment has inevitable ambiguities under strong deformations.
+The dependency on an initial alignment is common for optimization-based registration approaches, and often limits them to small deformations~\cite{deng2022survey}.

 In previous work~\cite{henrich2024registered}, we have shown that using \gls{on}-based reconstruction of deformable objects provides an alternative to deformable registration methods.
 Similar to Jia et al.~\cite{Jia_Kyan_2021}, an \gls{on} is conditioned on an input point cloud.
 However, in contrast to using the \gls{on} as a new registration target, we generate an object representation that can be used in place of a registered model.
 In addition, our approach does not require initialization through a rigid registration step and works for large deformations.